Cybernetic-Ransomware/Animals_Healthcare_Application/doc/05_adr_matlibplot.md

-## Chart visualisation technology — Matplotlib first, Chart.js next
+## Chart visualisation technology — Chart.js

 ### Date
 `2023-06-05`

 ### Status
-Proposed
+Done

 ### Context
 A technology was needed to render charts (weight trends, medicine consumption, etc.) in the application.